-Refugee children and children having been granted subsidiary protection who were born in Hungary and did not obtain their parents' citizenship by birth might obtain Hungarian citizenship by declaration taken five years after their birth under the Citizenship Act provided that their parents had Hungarian domicile at the time of their birth.
-So As opposed to the naturalisation procedure described above, if the Government Office of Budapest rejects the declaration the applicant has the possibility to request a judicial review.
-One declaration submitted in 2020 was rejected a year later.
-The HHC is representing the applicant child in the ongoing judicial review procedure.
-Two other declarations were rejected in the course of 2021.
-The pattern seems to show that the government office would consider eligible only the children of recognised stateless parents, even though the Citizenship Act does not mention such criteria.
+Refugee children and children having been granted subsidiary protection who were born in Hungary and did not obtain their parents' citizenship by birth might obtain Hungarian citizenship by declaration taken five years after their birth under the Citizenship Act provided that their parents had a Hungarian domicile at the time of their birth.551 As opposed to the naturalisation procedure described above, if the Government Office of Budapest rejects the declaration the applicant has the possibility to request a judicial review.552 One declaration submitted in 2020 was rejected a year later.
+The HHC represented an applicant child whose application was submitted in 2020 but was rejected in December 2022.
+Menedék Association reported that the application for citizenship by declaration of a child of refugee parents was rejected t in 2022, as, according to the Government Office, the child might obtain the citizenship of his mother, based on the law in effect in the country of origin.
+As the parents of the child are refugees, they refuse to contact the authorities of their country of origin.553 The pattern seems to show that the government office would consider eligible only the children of recognised stateless parents, even though the Citizenship Act does not mention such criteria.
 This raises serious problems, since contacting the authorities of the country of origin in order to prove that the child did not obtain citizenship might even result in the loss of refugee status.
-According to data provided by the Government Office of Budapest, no child was granted citizenship by declaration.
+554 According to data provided by the Government Office of Budapest, no child was granted citizenship by declaration.555

-In 2021, 118 beneficiaries of international protection applied for Hungarian citizenship (97 refugees and 21 beneficiaries of subsidiary protection).
-In the same year, 20 refugees (3 Iraqis, 3 Iranians and 3 Somalian nationals, the remaining 11 of different nationalities) and 9 beneficiaries of subsidiary protection (3 Afghans, 2 Syrians and 4 of unknown nationality) obtained citizenship.
-Out of the 29 people, 3 former refugees (2 Iraqis and 1 unknown nationals) and 5 former beneficiaries of subsidiary protection (1 Syrian and 4 unknown nationals) were minors.
-The applications of beneficiaries of international protection were rejected in 113 cases.
-The applications of 102 refugees (breakdown by the three main nationalities was 32 Afghan, 18 unknown and 11 Syrian) and 11 beneficiaries of subsidiary protection (breakdown by the three main nationalities was 9 Afghans, 1 Somalian and 1 Iraqis).
-The gap between the percentage of decisions rejecting an application and granting citizenship further grew in 2021, as compared to 2020.
-Whereas in 2020, 24% of the total decisions granted citizenship to beneficiaries of international protection, in 2021 this number decreased and only reached a 20%.
-At the same time, the ratio of decisions on rejection grew since while 2020 76% of the total decisions was about rejection, in 2021 it was 80%.
-The number of applicants showed a 69% increase in 2021, in comparison with the previous year.
+In 2022, 84 beneficiaries of international protection applied for Hungarian citizenship (55 refugees and 29 beneficiaries of subsidiary protection).
+In the same year, 14 refugees (6 Afghan, 1 Ethiopian, 3 Iranian, 1 Congolese, 1 Kosovan, 1 Cuban, 1 Palestine/stateless persons) and 13 beneficiaries of subsidiary protection (6 Afghan, 2 Congolese, 2 Syrian, 1 Somali person and 2 persons of unknown nationality) obtained citizenship.
+Out of the 27 people, 1 former refugee (Afghan national) and 3 former beneficiaries of subsidiary protection (1 Afghan national and 2 persons of unknown nationality) were minors.
+The applications of beneficiaries of international protection were rejected in 59 cases: the applications of 47 refugees (breakdown by the three main nationalities : 9 Afghans, 5 Kosovan and Russian and 4 Nigerian) and 18 beneficiaries of subsidiary protection (breakdown by the three main nationalities: 10 Afghans, 2 Iranians, 2 Somalis.).556 The number of applicants showed a 28% decrease in 2022, in comparison with the previous year.